shwilliam/poke-js/README.md

 Price: <span data-bind="price"></span>
 ```

-Furthermore, `poke-js` will listen to change events on any element with the `data-input` attribute and reflect the change in the corresponding data value.
+Furthermore, `poke-js` will listen to input events on any element with the `data-input` attribute and reflect the change in the corresponding data value.

 ```html
 <input data-input="quantity" type="number" />